You have no items in your shopping cart.

 - Your recommendations for reviewers, preferably drawn from your target market, or experts in the field.

-Please send your proposal to our Editorial Director Judy Bass at email@example.com.
+Again, please send your proposal to our Publisher Judy Bass at email@example.com.